nyinyithann/SeqJS/api.md

 **Returns**: <code>Seq</code> - Return the new mapped sequence.
 **Throws**:

-- <code>TypeError</code> If the source sequence is null or undefined; or callback is a not a function or a generator function.
+- <code>TypeError</code> If the source sequence is null or undefined when invoke via call/apply/bind; or callback is a generator function or not a function.

 | Param | Type | Description |